 On my visit to the Dolomites Mr S and I were lucky enough to dine at La Stüa de Michil in the luxurious hotel La Perla Corvara.
-This gourmet restaurant was awarded it’s first Michelin star in 2002 for its sumptuous cuisine.
+This gourmet restaurant was awarded its first Michelin star in 2002.

 Michelin star restaurant in Italy

-The decor is based on the local Ladin culture, you’ll feel like your sitting in a well dressed mountain cabin – Very quaint.
-The dimly lit dining room creates a cosy and intimate atmosphere.
+The decor is based on the local Ladin culture, very quaint and like dining in a well dressed mountain cabin.
+The dimly lit room creates a cosy and intimate atmosphere.

-I loved the lovely touches of fresh flowers and our name on the table.
+I loved the touches of fresh flowers and our name on the table.
 Simple but elegant.

 We decided to give the tasting menu a miss and went à la carte.
-Whilst ogling the menu we were offered a complimentary glass of champagne – lovely touch.
+With the menus we were offered a complimentary glass of champagne which was lovely touch.

 After a full on day in the mountains and a rather hectic evening routine with the girls before the babysitter arrived.
-Mr S and I were absolutely starving, so dived straight into the hot selection of breads which followed.
+Mr S and I were ravaneous, so dived straight into the hot selection of breads which followed.

 My starter was adapted for my vegetarian palette – a beetroot risotto with goats cheese, which would usually come adorned with scampi.